 \section{Conclusions}

-We introduce \our{}, a scalable and flexible NeSy framework that bridges the gap between expressive logical representations and efficient, data-driven learning. \our{} leverages SLPs with derivation-based semantics and introduces a more expressive neural parameterization by conditioning on the full goal at each resolution step.
-A primary contribution is the novel and formal correspondence between inference and learning in our deep SLPs and policy optimization in MDPs, enabling the use of dynamic programming and reinforcement learning techniques to tackle previously intractable NeSy problems.
+We introduce \our{} (\acr), a scalable and flexible NeSy framework that bridges expressive logical representations and efficient data-driven learning. \acr{} leverages SLPs with derivation-based semantics and introduces a more expressive neural parameterization by conditioning on the full goal at each resolution step.
+A primary contribution is the novel and formal correspondence between inference and learning in our deep SLPs and policy optimization in MDPs, enabling dynamic programming and RL to tackle previously intractable NeSy problems.

 The presented method shares a limitation with prior work: clause selection is restricted to the leftmost atom.
 While this preserves expressivity and completeness of the proofs, we plan to explore a more flexible selection, which could more efficiently prune failing derivations.
 Our current implementation uses standard policy gradients; future work will consider advanced RL techniques and broader evaluation settings.
 We also see potential in extending to possible world–based NeSy methods like Markov Logic Networks \cite{richardson2006markov} and in studying automatic logic program reformulations to reduce the search space \cite{leuschel2002logic}.